-A Marxist critique of society dressed up as a novel, Ragged Trousered Philanthrophists follows construction worker Frank Owen trying to convince others about socialism, a figure based on Trussell himself.
-He would face rejection and death before his work was published.
+A Marxist critique of society dressed up as a novel, Ragged Trousered Philanthrophists follows construction worker Frank Owen trying to convince others about socialism, a figure based on Tressell himself.
+He would face rejection and death before his work was published, but when it was it found instant popularity amongst UK workers.

 |1||An Imperial Banquet.
 A Philosophical Discussion.
 The Mysterious Stranger.|